Stunting story and severe food insecurity

 Food charities

 No question of it charity belongs in the home and at every level of society.
 It is better to give than to receive is the teaching of all religions.
-Two thirds of the rubbish from most countries consists of food waste; rescuing these surpluses and distributing them to the starving millions makes sense.
+Two-thirds of the discarded rubbish from most countries consists of food waste; rescuing these surpluses and distributing them to the starving millions makes sense.

 But when it creates dependency on food handouts we have to ask if we are not simply replacing one problem with another.
 In any case this kind of charity has not actually scratched the surface of ever-expanding malnutrition, even in wealthy countries.

-When it comes to protein we should not forget that according to the WHO processed meat is known to cause cancer; and that from one SA company caused many deaths from listeria.
+When it comes to protein we should not forget that according to the WHO, processed meat is known to cause cancer; and that from one SA company resulted in many deaths from listeria.
 We simply cannot allow suppliers to feed our children with known toxic food.

 In the opinion of many informed people the state of feeding schemes in South African schools has become a calamity of similar magnitude to catastrophic floods, earthquakes and droughts; and because it is so insidious, we miss the seriousness of it completely.